 3. When should I apply for financial aid?

 You should apply for financial aid as soon as possible after October 1.
-To achieve the best financial aid package, you should complete and submit this information before March 1.
-A good rule of thumb is to file it as early as you can but not before October 1.
-We can show you how to estimate your taxes for the FAFSA form, which can be filed online at https://fafsa.ed.gov.
+To achieve the best financial aid package, you should complete and submit this information before April 1.
+Students need to reapply for financial aid every year.